This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 Size and Fit

-In order to be effective, your helmet needs to be the perfect size and fit, so this should be your first and foremost concern.
+To be effective, your helmet needs to be the perfect size and fit, so this should be your first and foremost concern.

-If you are buying your helmet online rather than in a store you won’t be able to try it on first, so it’s absolutely imperative that you measure the circumference of your head, and check it against the size chart on the product page.
+If you are buying your helmet online rather than in a store you won’t be able to try it on first, so it’s imperative that you measure the circumference of your head, and check it against the size chart on the product page.
 Simply get a tape measure and measure the circumference of your head.
 This will give you an idea of what size you may need.

 Just an extra bit of advice.
 If you find yourself cycling in colder weather it may be a good idea to measure your head with a beanie or some other head warmer that you may use to keep your head warm.
-I got caught out with a very uncomfortable tight fitting helmet in the past when cycling in very cold weather with head gear.
+I got caught out with a very uncomfortable tight-fitting helmet in the past when cycling in very cold weather with headgear.
 You have been warned.

 MIPS